pToum21/pwa-text-editor/README.md

  You must run npm i to download the correct packages.

 ## Test - 🧪
-you can use compass to test the database

-## Preview Video
+you can download the application as a pwa to make sure that it does work correctly

 ## Preview Photo